 Woowe, seems like a lot — let’s talk some type!

-Problems with free fonts
+The problem with free fonts

 Heard of DaFont.com and other free font resources?
 Sure you have!
 They tempt us to expand our type collections because they are free and easy to access after all… right?

-However, there are 2 problems with free fonts:
+Not always.
+There are 2 problems with free fonts:

 - Their kerning and edges are often crappy and unclean